 Animal cloning is not used in Algeria.
-FAS Algiers is not aware of any discussions related to regulatory or research policies regarding animal cloning in Algeria.
+FAS Algiers is not aware of any discussions related to regulatory or research policies regarding animal cloning or other animal biotechnology in Algeria.

 - a.
 PRODUCT DEVELOPMENT: N/A

 - b.
 COMMERCIAL PRODUCTION: N/A

 - c.
 EXPORTS: N/A

 - d.
-IMPORTS: N/A - e.
+IMPORTS: N/A

+e.
 TRADE BARRIERS: N/A